 Materials: Paper or reusable shopping bags or boxes, catnip (optional)

 Whether it is eco-friendly/reusable bags or paper, cut a few holes, and let your cats roll, play and lie all over the bags.
 This also works great with empty boxes.

 Materials: A used, threadless spool and a shoelace (cut to size)

 Combine a leather shoelace and a threadless spool to create a mouse-like toy.
 Your cat will carry her prey around by the leather tail and play with it for hours.

 5) A lightning-fast hockey puck or speed racer

 Materials: Ping pong balls or ice cubes and your bathtub

-Lisa says ping pong balls in the tub “make great cat hockey pucks.”
+Try ping pong balls in the tub as cat hockey pucks.
 This also works with ice cubes — and using them in the tub ensures that no humans slip on melted water.